Keeper Security Appoints Takanori Nishiyama As Senior Vice President Of APAC Sales And Country Manager Japan

 Nishiyama's appointment comes as Keeper continues to expand its presence in the APAC region, following the opening of its APAC headquarters in 2023, located in the Prime Terrace KAMIYACHO building in Minato's Toranomon district of Tokyo.

-“It is concerning that only 29% of Japanese respondents feel confident in their cybersecurity practices, particularly when it comes to password security and management.
-This statistic underscores the urgent need for more robust solutions in the region,” said Nishiyama.“Keeper is committed to empowering organisations in Japan, and throughout the region, with our advanced password and privileged access management solutions to ensure that their data, systems and customers are protected with the highest level of security.”
+"It is concerning that only 29% of Japanese respondents feel confident in their cybersecurity practices, particularly when it comes to password security and management.
+This statistic underscores the urgent need for more robust solutions in the region," said Nishiyama.
+"Keeper is committed to empowering organizations in Japan, and throughout the region, with our advanced password and privileged access management solutions to ensure that their data, systems and customers are protected with the highest level of security."

 According to Keeper's Fortifying Cyber Resilience: Insights Into Global Cybersecurity Practices report, only 29% of Japanese respondents expressed confidence in their cybersecurity practices, particularly in password security and management.
 Keeper aims to address the demand for fortified cybersecurity strategies, including password and privileged access management solutions, to keep customers, data and systems secure.